yatanco/CaretakerCatena/README.md

 # 🧠 CaretakerCatena
 **AI Companion for Alzheimer’s Caregivers**
-Built for the 0G Hackathon
+Built for the EthGlobal Hackathon

 ---